Tejhaswini/Azure_QnAMaker_API/README.md

 * Base URL
 * Demo using POSTMAN
 * API Endpoints
-     * Knowledgebase Endpoints
-          * Create new Knowledgebase
-          * Get details of a knowledgebase
-          * List all knowledgebases
-          * Publish Knowledgebase
-          * Delete a Knowledgebase
+     * Knowledgebase
      * QnA
-        * Generate Answer
 * References

 ## Base URL

 ## Demo Using Postman
-### Using JWT (JSON Web Token) we are authorizing the user to access the QnAMaker API
+Using JWT (JSON Web Token) we are authorizing the user to access the QnAMaker API
 ## Register user URL
 ```
 http://localhost:3000/users
 ```
-### Registers a user and saves the details in the MongoDB
+Registers a user and saves the details in the MongoDB
 ```
-* Method - POST
+Method - POST
 ```
 * Request Body
 ```